The Rise of the Small Business City

 Did yours make the list?
 How can you foster small-business growth in your city?

 A Shift in Attention

 Move over, big city—hello, small town charm.
-2019’s “Best Small Cities to Start a Small Business” list focuses on the benefits of smaller populations, shorter commute times, and lower incomes.
+2019’s “Best Small Cities to Start a Small Business growth” list focuses on the benefits of smaller populations, shorter commute times, and lower incomes.

 The main takeaway?

 There’s never been a better time to be a small business owner.
 You don’t need to reach out to third-party sellers or move to a metropolitan hotspot to find success.
-Thanks to an evolving economy, you can make a healthy living with your small business, exactly where you are.
+Thanks to an evolving economy, you can make a healthy living with your small business growth, exactly where you are.